Mold Remediation

 UV Light

-Ultraviolet light can be a powerful tool to combat germs, however it is limited in its ability to reach all the nooks and crannies of contaminated surfaces.
-Ultimately, this makes UV disinfection an impractical method for most cases – and therefore it doesn’t warrant the time to go over its pros or cons.
+Ultraviolet light can be a powerful tool to combat germs, however it is limited in its ability to reach all the complex nooks and crannies of contaminated surfaces in buildings .
+Ultimately UV light casts shadows, and this makes UV disinfection an impractical method for most cases.
+Therefore it doesn’t warrant the time to go over its pros or cons.

 Ozone

 Ozone molecules are extremely small – measuring only .0001272 micrometers.
-This makes ozone incredibly effective at destroying mold everywhere.
+This should make ozone incredibly effective at destroying mold everywhere.
 Ozone machines also come with an affordable price tag that a DIY’er would love.
 On the surface ozone looks like the best possible choice; however…

 “Available scientific evidence shows that at concentrations that do not exceed public health standards, ozone has little potential to remove indoor air contaminants.” - EPA.gov